ferrous-systems/rust-training/training-slides/src/working-with-nightly.md

 ## Availability

-* Nightly doesn't always succesfully build
+* Nightly doesn't always successfully build
 * rustup can go back in time and find a working build
 * [rustup-component-history](https://rust-lang.github.io/rustup-components-history/) can help